Happy Reading. I finally got this book finished. It just kept getting longer and longer. Enjoy.

 I decided not to bite off too much this year and just take in the 100k/68 miles or so of this race.

-Legs are feeling good, finally recovering from the abuse of our training weekend during our 50 mile training wee
+Legs are feeling good, finally recovering from the abuse of our training weekend during our 50 mile training weekend.

 Hopefully, I'll get some rest, eat well, get organized and be ready to roll Saturday at the butt crack of dawn.